waku-org/js-waku/guides/store-retrieve-messages.md

 const wakuNode = await Waku.create({ bootstrap: true });
 ```

-Passing the `bootstrap` option will connect your node to predefined Waku nodes hosted by Status.
+Passing the `bootstrap` option will connect your node to predefined Waku nodes.
 If you want to bootstrap to your own nodes, you can pass an array of multiaddresses instead:

 ```js